Panoptikum-social/blog.panoptikum.social/pages/api.md

 ### Login

-To be able to post data, it's necessary to post a token along side.
+To be able to post data and receive your own private data, it's necessary to post a token along side.
 To get a token, post username and password to recieve a token back, that's valid for one hour.

 Typically, you would call something a login, though it's only getting you a new token, we provide both routes as endpoints, take the one with the name you prefer.